-It was a crisp cool fall day in Texas, something we don't see often, even in the fall, and I was craving some FRESH bread.
-I needed these Garlic Parmesan Rolls in my life.
-So this recipe came to be, fresh yeasted rolls that you can have on the table in one (1) hour!
+When you are craving some FRESH bread NOW, you need these Garlic Parmesan Rolls in your life.
+This recipe yields fresh yeasted rolls that you can have on the table in just about one (1) hour!

 1 hour!!
 I just want to make sure you heard me right!
 You could have these FRESH, HOT, READY, EVERY DAY IF YOU WANTED, ok I'm done yelling now!

 If having fresh bread on the table in an hour or less doesn't get you excited, I don't know what else will?
-These rolls are great for EVERYDAY because of that fact, or they are even something you can use at the Holidays.
-Maybe someone forgot the rolls for Thanksgiving, no worries, just a couple pantry ingredients and you can have these on the table with the turkey!
+These rolls are great for EVERY DAY because of that fact, or they are even something you can use during the Holidays.
+Maybe someone forgot the rolls for Thanksgiving, no worries, just a couple of pantry ingredients and you can have these on the table with the turkey!

 I took my rolls on a garlic and parmesan spin because that was what I was craving that day and it paired well with what I was making for dinner.
 But if you leave out those extra flavorings you can have a basic roll fit for any dinner.
 Or you can even coat this roll in a little cinnamon sugar to give them a sweet twist.

 All that said, this is a great basic roll that you can dress up or dress down any way you like it.
 Tailor it to the meal it is being paired with and you are on your way to something fantastic.